glouppe/info8010-deep-learning/lecture6.md

 .center.width-100[![](figures/lec6/ConvSemSeg.svg)]

-The previous .bold[encoder-decoder architecture] is a simple and effective way to perform semantic segmentation.

-However, the low-resolution representation in the middle of the network can be a bottleneck for the segmentation performance, as it must retain enough information to reconstruct the high-resolution segmentation map.
+.alert[The FCN architecture is simple and effective, but the low-resolution representation in the middle is a .bold[bottleneck] for performance.
+It must retain enough information to reconstruct the high-resolution segmentation map, which can be challenging.]

 .footnote[Credits: Simon J.D.
 Prince, [Understanding Deep Learning](https://udlbook.github.io/udlbook/), 2023.]